This is possible…if you know how to do it.

 Indexing Web Content Immediately: A Real-Time Example

-In this response, I will show you how to get your web content blog posts indexed immediately using a live example–this post!
+In this post, I will show you how to get your web content blog posts indexed immediately using a live example–this post!

 You will also want to use these techniques to re-index content that you have updated.
 Sometimes, older content will not peak the interest of the Google-bots so, using these techniques, you are essentially informing Google to re-visit the content.